TXT872/TXT872/README.md

       - Uniform Confidence Band for the Marginal Treatment Function (tentative).
-      - Tsuda, T.,Jin, Y. and Okui, R. (2024+).
+      - Tsuda, T., Jin, Y. and Okui, R. (2024+).
 Uniform Confidence Band for Marginal Treatment Effect Function. will be available on arXiv.